-Bettors may wager at Twin River Casino in Lincoln.
-Sports betting kiosks should also appear soon at Tiverton Casino Hotel.
+Bettors may wager at Twin River Casino and at Tiverton Casino Hotel.

 How old do I have to be to bet in Rhode Island?

-Patrons must be at least 18 years old to enter Twin River Casinos and place live bets on sporting events per this proposal.
+Patrons must be at least 18 years old to enter Twin River Casinos and place live bets on sporting events.

 Can I bet on my mobile device?

 Mobile betting is not authorized as part of the legislation passed in 2018.